hyperledger-labs/fabric-ansible-collection/docs/source/roles/fabric-operator-crds.rst

     | **Default value**: ``ibm-hlfsupport-webhook``

   product_version
-    The version of IBM Hyperledger Fabric Support to use.
+    The version of IBM Support for Hyperledger Fabric to use.

     | **Type**: str
     | **Default value**: ``1.0.0``

   webhook_version
-    The version of the IBM Hyperledger Fabric Support operator to use.
+    The version of the IBM Support for Hyperledger Fabric operator to use.

-    The image tag used for the IB1001 IBM Hyperledger Fabric Support  webhook is *product_version*-*webhook_version*-*arch*, for example ``1.0.0-20220308-amd64``.
+    The image tag used for the IB1001 IBM Support for Hyperledger Fabric  webhook is *product_version*-*webhook_version*-*arch*, for example ``1.0.0-20220308-amd64``.

     | **Type**: str
     | **Default value**: ``20220308``